- Giveaway Official Rules

 There are instances where we request personally identifiable information to provide you with a service or correspondence (promotions and mailed brochures).
 This information is collected and stored in a manner appropriate to the nature of the data.
 If you tell us that the information should not be used as a basis for further contact, we will respect your request.
 The information you provide is used to improve the services we provide you.
 It is never provided to any other company for that company’s independent use.

-Knowing that data privacy and security are very important to all of its clients, World Travel, Inc. has elected to voluntarily participate in the EU-U.S. Privacy Shield3 (the “Privacy Shield”) and certify its adherence to the Privacy Shield and its Principles, including the Supplemental Principles (collectively, the “Principles”).
+Knowing that data privacy and security are very important to all of its clients, World Travel, Inc. has elected to voluntarily participate in the EU-U.S. Privacy Shield and the Swiss-U.S. Privacy Shield3 (each a “Privacy Shield”) and certify its adherence to the Privacy Shield and its Principles, including the Supplemental Principles (collectively, the “Principles”).
 World Travel, Inc. understands and acknowledges that while certification may be voluntary, effective compliance is compulsory.
 Accordingly, it has agreed to subject its compliance to the full breadth of regulatory enforcement of the U.S. Department of Transportation (“DOT”), the Federal Trade Commission (“FTC”), or any other statutory body empowered to enforce compliance with the Principles4.

 In accordance with the Privacy Shield, World Travel, Inc. self-certifies its adherence to the Privacy Shield Principles, including the sixteen binding supplemental principles, with the U.S. Department of Commerce.

 This policy supplements, but does not replace, all other polices, practices, and procedures including any applicable confidentiality or non-disclosure agreement.
-World Travel, Inc. has implemented this policy effective August 1, 2016.
+World Travel, Inc. has implemented this policy effective August 1, 2016 and revised on April 28, 2017.
 World Travel, Inc. recognizes that the Principles apply to it immediately upon certification.
 A copy of this policy can be found at: http://corporate.worldtravelinc.com/legal#EU-U.S.+Privacy+Shield+Policy.

 Any questions regarding this policy can be directed to email@example.com or the company’s EVP & Corporate Counsel, Maribeth L. Minella, at 484-348-6665 or firstname.lastname@example.org.